pmean/build-website/text/06/FraudulentImages.md

 is that graphical images can be \"Photoshopped\" to present the image in a way that does not truly represent how the original research was done.
-Photoshop is a very useful program that can enhance images, but it must be used very carefully and with very limited objectives  There are some recently published guidelines that are worth keeping in mind.
+Photoshop is a very useful program that can enhance images, but it must be used very carefully and with very limited objectives<U+FFFD> There are some recently published guidelines that are worth keeping in mind.

 In particular, you can\'t use Photoshop to delete a band from a blot or